 Note: If the Encumbrance Override field (from the Job Information tab) has a checkmark , HRS will ignore all encumbrance setup information in this Encumbrances section on the UW Custom tab.

-a.
-The Previous WRS State Service field displays a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.
-This field determines what eligibilty an employee has for enrollments.
+- The Previous WRS State and Local Service fields display a numeric value, depending upon whether or not there is prior Wisconsin Retirement System (WRS) service.

 Note: The number 12 is the highest value that can be used in the Previous WRS State Service field.

 - The Benefit Service Date field allows all or part of the employee's waiting periods for State Group Health and/or Income Continuation Insurance to be waived if they had prior WRS State Service.
 If the employee had prior service indicated in the Previous WRS State Service field, the default value of the Date of Hire will be rolled back up to 12 months to account for that service.

 - The WRS Before July 1, 2011 indicator drives whether an employee will be enrolled in the WRS based on the 1/3 of FTE or the 2/3 FTE requirement under Wisconsin Act 32.
 If an employee has prior WRS state service, the indicator will show "Yes" if that service was prior to this date, or "No" if it is after this date.